Netflix Inc.

 Bull Case

-Ad revenue scaling and international ARM convergence could drive earnings materially above consensus, supporting sustained premium growth compounder status.
+Ad revenue scaling to $8–12B and international ARM convergence could drive earnings materially above consensus, justifying a premium valuation.

 Bear Case

-Content cost escalation from sports rights and multiple compression as growth decelerates pose the primary downside risks to Netflix's premium valuation.
+Content cost escalation from live sports rights combined with multiple compression as growth decelerates could significantly pressure earnings and valuation.

 Business Model